dpriskorn/ItemSubjector/README.md

 specific main subjects from the query results.

-A special thanks also to **Magnus Sälgö** for his valuable input and ideas, e.g. to search for aliases also.
+A special thanks also to **Magnus Sälgö** for his valuable input and ideas, e.g. to search for aliases also and to *Jean* and the incredibly helpful people in the Wikimedia Cloud Services Support chat that helped with making batch jobs run successfully.

 # Installation
 Clone the repo and run